 How much does the Washington insurance license cost?

-The total cost for your insurance course, application, and exam will be about $375.
+The cost of an insurance license in Washington varies based on your type of license, insurance course, application, and exam.
+The cost will be around $161 or more.
 If you don’t pass the exam the first time, add $66 for each subsequent attempt.

 How do I get a life insurance license in Washington?

 To get a life insurance license in Washington, you must complete a pre-license course and pass the licensing exam.
 Next, get fingerprinted for background checks.
 Finally, you must apply for the license through the NIPR and ensure you meet all state-specific requirements and fees.
 Once you get your license, you will be able to sell life insurance policies.

 How do I get a property and casualty license in Washington?